Unity-Technologies/com.unity.probuilder/Documentation~/menu-geometry.md

 For more information, see the [Detach Faces](Face_Detach.md) action documentation.

+## Duplicate Faces

+Use the **Duplicate Faces** action to copy each selected face and move it to either a new Mesh or leave it as a sub-Mesh.

+For more information, see the [Duplicate Faces](Face_Duplicate.md) action documentation.

 ## Extrude

 In Edge edit mode, use the **Extrude Edges** action to push a new edge out from each selected edge.